-As evident from the above-mentioned table, ExpressVPN weighs more when we compare these two amazing providers.
+As evident from the above-mentioned table, ExpressVPN weighs more when we compare these two amazing providers in Canada.

 In this ExpressVPN vs CyberGhost comparison guide, after assessing both providers on several VPN-related aspects, it becomes clear that ExpressVPN is the better option in Canada, despite its higher subscription pricing.

-It offers a larger network of servers, successfully bypasses the GFW in China, provides unmatched Netflix unblocking capabilities, and has zero leak issues in Canada.
+It offers a larger network of servers, successfully bypasses the GFW in China, provides unmatched Netflix unblocking capabilities, and has zero leak issues.

-We focused on 10 primary categories for measuring the performance of both top-tier VPNs in Canada.
+We focused on 10 primary categories for measuring the performance of both top-tier VPNs.

 While both providers had a tie in 4 categories, namely Servers and Performance, Security, Configuration, and Setup and Interface, ExpressVPN slammed down CyberGhost in 5 categories, namely Features, Speed, Privacy, Unblocking Capabilities, and Customer Support.